Accessible accommodation options in rural or remote areas

 Key points

-• Specialist Disability Accommodation (SDA) is the main form of housing available to high-needs people with disability
+- Specialist Disability Accommodation is the main form of housing available to high-needs people with disability

-• Accessible housing standards will become part of the National Construction Code in 2023
+- Accessible housing standards have been part of the National Construction Code since 2023

-Unfortunately, there are additional barriers when searching for housing in rural and remote Australia.
+Unfortunately, additional barriers may affect people with disability when searching for housing in rural and remote Australia.

-Limited supply and demand of accessible and affordable housing mean those who do need Specialist Disability Accommodation (SDA), may not have the option.
+Limited supply and demand of accessible and affordable housing mean people who need Specialist Disability Accommodation may not have appropriate living situations.

-Alternative options, including home modifications, may be the right solution to ensure you can continue living in your rural or remote community.
+Alternative options, including home modifications, could be the right solution to ensure you can continue living in your rural or remote community.

 Why is rural accessible housing important?

-Accessible housing and accommodation is crucial for the support and benefit of people living with disability in a rural setting.
-Without it, there is a loss of social benefits, according to Tim Naughtin, Summer Foundation’s Head of Corporate Affairs.
+Accessible housing and accommodation are crucial for the support and benefit of people living with disability in a rural setting.
+Without it, they may experience a decline in social opportunities, according to Tim Naughtin, Summer Foundation’s Head of Corporate Affairs.

-“These are all unsuitable places for people to live and there are social costs for people living in aged care facilities, hospitals or unsuitable homes.
-Those social costs include loneliness, health and wellbeing, being unable to work or participate economically, and isolation.
+“[Living in an inaccessible home or a hospital] are all unsuitable places for people to live and there are social costs for people living in aged care facilities, hospitals or unsuitable homes,” he said.

-“We also know that when people with disabilities live in homes that are not suitable for them, they require more personal supports from the National Disability Insurance Scheme (NDIS), aged care or family members – often taking family members out of the workforce.”
+“We also know that when people with disabilities live in homes that are not suitable for them, they require more personal supports from the National Disability Insurance Scheme, aged care or family members — often taking family members out of the workforce.”

-Accessible housing in regional and remote areas, including SDA, ensures that people with disability can remain at home – or in a new home – that supports their needs and independence.
+Accessible housing in regional and remote areas, including Specialist Disability Accommodation, ensures that people with disability can remain at home — or in a new home — that supports their needs and independence.

 What accessible housing is available regionally?